Astro-Sean/escatter/README.md

 ## Limitations

-There are many limitations and cavat to using this code:
+There are many limitations and caveats to using this code:

 - The code takes no account of physical distances i.e. knowing where the shock from and how far the CSM extends is non-trivial.
-- The code is completely sphereically syemmetric - such assymetric featurs such as torus or jets, in reality may yield different results.
+- The code is completely spherically symmetric - such asymmetric features such as torus or jets, in reality may yield different results.
-- Several functions are hardcoded, such as how and where the photons are injected, and how the CSM denisty and temperature evolves.
+- Several functions are hardcoded, such as how and where the photons are injected, and how the CSM density and temperature evolves.
 This is a limitation of the code.

 **If the community requires a more robust tool - reach out to [me](mailto:sean.brennan@astro.su.se)**
 ## Requirements